-Studies show that pleasant memories provide a sense of joy and decrease stress responses, so surround yourself with photos of your family, vacations, childhood, and other happy memories.
-Keep family heirlooms and other things that bring fond memories somewhere conspicuous.
+Studies show that pleasant memories provide a sense of joy and decrease stress responses, so surround yourself with photos of your family, vacations, childhood, and other pleasant memories.
+So, another way to make your home happier is to keep family heirlooms, travel souvenirs and other things that bring fond memories somewhere conspicuous.

 6. Bring Nature Indoors

-Houseplants have been proven to help increase productivity, reduce stress, and improve your mood; they also purify the air.
+Houseplants have been proven to help increase productivity, reduce stress, and improve your mood.
+They also purify the air.
 Pot up a few plants in pretty containers and place them in different parts of your home like near windows and on the nightstand to help boost your mood.
 If you don’t have a green thumb, consider easy-to-grow varieties, like the spider plant, snake plant, or succulents.